What is LiDAR?

 LiDAR Sensors

-Quanergy provides high performance 3D LiDAR sensors and smart perception software that improve safety, efficiency, and performance while reducing costs in a wide variety of markets and applications.
+Quanergy provides high-performance 3D LiDAR sensors and smart perception software that enhance safety, efficiency, and performance while reducing costs across a wide range of markets and applications.

-Our patented M Series of LiDAR sensors feature high resolution, 360-degree field of view to generate rich 3D point clouds in real-time at long range.
-These cost-effective, high-definition LiDAR sensors are a rugged and reliable solution for the most challenging real-world applications that require the widest field of view and the longest range.
+Our patented portfolio of Q-Track LiDAR sensors feature high resolution and a 360-degree field of view, generating rich 3D point clouds in real-time at long range.
+These cost-effective, high-definition LiDAR sensors are rugged and reliable, making them ideal for challenging real-world applications that require the widest field of view and the longest range.

 LiDAR